PO killed in Kohat encounter

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 KOHAT: A proclaimed offender (PO) was killed in an encounter with police at College Town on Thursday.
-District Police Officer Javed Iqbal said that Ajab Khan alias Sheeno was wanted at various police stations in connection with crimes of heinous nature, including extortion, threatening peaceful citizens and dealing in drugs and illegal weapons.
-He said that the accused opened fire on the police party which raided the College Town to arrest him.
-However, he was killed when the police retaliated.
-The police recovered a Kalashnikov and cartridges from the accused.
+District Police Officer Javed Iqbal said that Ajab Khan alias Sheeno was wanted to various police stations in crimes of heinous nature, including extortion, threatening peaceful citizens and dealing in drugs and illegal weapons.
+He said that the accused opened fire on the police party which raided the College Town to arrest him However, he was killed when the police retaliated.